Parliamentary.ai

 Key Provisions:

-- The bill specifies that it will come into effect either on a date determined by the Secretary of State or on December 31, 2012, whichever is sooner.
+• Specifies that the act will come into force either on a date set by the Secretary of State or December 31, 2012, whichever is earlier.

 Government Spending